 Stock: This certification assesses the offshore stock of Pacific hake/whiting, and does not include inshore coastal stocks native to Puget Sound or Strait of Georgia.
-The offshore stock undertakes extensive annual migrations between southern spawning grounds off the southern coast of California, and northern feeding grounds that have extend as far as Alaska in recent years.
+The offshore stock undertakes extensive annual migrations between southern spawning grounds off the southern coast of California, and northern feeding grounds that have extended as far as Alaska in recent years.
 This assessment considers the health of the offshore stock and the effect of the harvest on that stock, across the range of migration.

-Management: The US component of the fishery is managed the Pacific Fishery Management Council.
+- Management: The US component of the fishery is managed by the Pacific Fishery Management Council.
 The US Regulatory Authority for the fishery is the National Marine Fisheries Service, Northwest Region.
-The Makah fishery is managed by the tribe and is managed in accordance with the harvest control rules established by the NMFS.

-Traceability within Fishery: All transfers to motherships from catcher vessels are monitored and recorded by at-sea observers.
+The Makah fishery is managed by the tribe and is managed in accordance with the harvest control rules established by the NMFS. - Traceability within Fishery: All transfers to motherships from catcher vessels are monitored and recorded by at-sea observers.
 In the at-sea catcher/ processor fleet, the vessels carry NMFS observers that sample all hauls brought on deck.
 Catch is weighed by flow scales on board and verified by at-sea observers.
 All shoreside landings are monitored by the Shoreside Hake Observation Program and are recorded by processing plant employees on fish tickets which are in turn reported to the Oregon Department of Fish and Wildlife.
 The Makah fishery delivers to both the mothership sector and occasionally into a shoreside processing plant.
-The Makah fishery is subject to the same reporting requirements as the other US fisheries.

-At-Sea Processing: 24% of the US Pacific hake Acceptable Biological Catch is allocated to the at-sea (mothership) processing sector of approximately 3 to 5 vessels.
-34% of the US hake ABC is allocated to the catcher/ processor sector of 6 to 10 vessels.

-Product must be landed designated ports which allow Federal and State compliance and enforcement officers to observe and verify landings.
+The Makah fishery is subject to the same reporting requirements as the other US fisheries. - At-Sea Processing: 24% of the US Pacific hake Acceptable Biological Catch is allocated to the at-sea (mothership) processing sector of approximately 3 to 6 mothership processing vessels and 15 to 25 harvesting vessels.
+34% of the US hake ABC is allocated to the catcher/ processor sector of 6 to 10 vessels. - Point of Landing:Shoreside landings of product must occur at designated ports which allow Federal and State compliance and enforcement officers to observe and verify landings.